Efficient construction of Lie group-equivariant and permutation-invariant spaces: Introduction

-To obtain such a GE or GE-PI basis, we derive a linear system based on~\eqref{eq:GE} or~\eqref{eq:GE-PI} that has to be satisfied for any element of the group $G$, and using the fact that $G$ is a Lie group, we differentiate this linear system with respect to the generators of the group at the neutral element.
-To do so, we need to introduce a few additional objects.
-We denote by $N_{\rm{dim}}$ the dimension of the Lie group $G$, and we consider a set of generators in the Lie algebra $\mathfrak g$ of the group $G$ denoted by $g_\dd \in \mathfrak g, \dd = 1, \ldots, N_{\rm{dim}}$.
-Since $G$ is a connected Lie group, the continuous representations $\rep{l}{}$ are differentiable~\cite[Corollary 3.50]{Hall2013-af} and the partial derivative of $\rep{l}{}$ with respect to $g_\dd$ is defined as
+To characterize GE (respectively GE-PI) functions whose components are in $V^{\bl}$, we derive a linear system based on~\eqref{eq:GE} or~\eqref{eq:GE-PI} that has to be satisfied for any element of the group $G$, similarly to~\cite{Batatia2023-us}.
+Differentiating this linear system and evaluating it at the generators of the Lie algebra $\mathfrak g$ gives rise to another, way simpler linear system $M \bc = 0$: a basis of the kernel of the matrix $M$ is in one-to-one correspondence with a basis of the space of GE (resp.
+GE-PI) functions having components in $V^{\bl}$.
+Indeed since $G$ is a connected linear Lie group, the continuous representations $\rep{l}{}$ are differentiable and the derivative of $\rep{l}{}$ at the neutral element $e\in G$ is defined as (see~\cite[Theorem 3.28]{Hall2013-af})